NUWCDIVNPT/stig-manager/docker/README.md

 - Have an account on Docker Hub
 - Pull the Oracle Database 12.2.0.1 image using your Docker Hub account

-The orchestration has been tested on Linux only but should run using Docker Desktop for Windows or Mac.
+*The initialization process has dependencies requiring you to run the orchestration on a Linux host.
+We will remove this dependency shortly you can use Docker Desktop for Windows and Mac.*

 ## Limitations of the Classic orchestration
 - The Apache server is configured to perform Basic Authentication
 - You cannot reliably logout of Basic Authentication without closing the browser.
-The logout function in STIG Manager may not work with all browsers when using Basic Authenication.
+The logout function in STIG Manager may not work with all browsers when using Basic Authentication.
 It does seem to work with the latest Chrome browser.
 - Only a closed source database (Oracle) is supported

 ## Orchestration overview and instructions